 Students at Buckingham who gain a second class honours degree or higher are guaranteed a place on our LLM programme in International and Commercial Law with its specialist pathways.
 This opportunity greatly enhances specialist knowledge and enables our students to acquire two degrees in only three years (or four years if you pursue our three-year undergraduate programme).
 There is also the opportunity for undertaking research degrees at LLM and PhD.

 Applicants should have satisfactory completion of grade 12 plus GCSE English and Maths at Grade C / Grade 4, or above, plus evidence of genuine intellectual capacity.
-If your first language is not English, you will also need an IELTS score of 6.0.
+If your first language is not English, you will also need an IELTS score of 6.0 (with a minimum of 5.5 in each component).

 Please note that the first nine months of this programme constitute the Foundation stage.
-Students are expected to pass in all Foundation modules with marks of 60% or better, in order to progress to the second year stage of the course.
+Students are expected to pass in all the Foundation modules with marks of 60% or more, in order to progress to the second year stage of the course.

 Terms and conditions for prospective students